 Majors & Minors must complete these three required courses:

-• WMST 2600: Gender, Race, and Class in a Global Context
+• WGST 2600: Gender, Race, and Class in a Global Context

 Majors must additionally complete this required course:

-• WMST 4800: Senior Colloquium in Feminist Studies – Offered only in Spring Semesters; Students graduating in Fall should take this course in the Spring of their Junior year
+• WGST 4800: Senior Colloquium in Feminist Studies – Offered only in Spring Semesters; Students graduating in Fall should take this course in the Spring of their Junior year